appcoreopc/zeta/README.md

 ## Plan of Action

 I'm currently writing a Zeta compiler in D, which will generate D code.
-This compiler will only be used to bootstap the language, however, it will not perform any optimizations.
+This compiler will only be used to bootstap the language.
+It will not perform any optimizations and will not be particularly robust or user-friendly beyond what is needed for the initial bootstrap step.

 A more advanced, self-hosted Zeta compiler will be written in Zeta, and will target LLVM.
 This self-hosted compiler will use type inference to optimize code and will be able to generate executables.